Giancarlo Castro D'Addona: Composer career

 In December he traveled to France to participate as guest conductor of the Orchestra Valentiana with a repertoire that included his concerto for violin and string orchestra "Concierto Sureño" performed by Marie-Francoise Pallot, currently professor of violin at the Boulogne-Billancourt Conservatory; also in this same opportunity Castro conducted the world premiere of his concerto for saxophone and orchestra in the Saint-Nicolas Auditorium of Valenciennes performed by Buffet Crampon Artist Michel Supera.

 In 2018 his work Melk Abbey was included in the new recording production of the Ensemble 7/4 of Venezuela in his album Festfanfaren recorded in Melk Abbey in Austria.
 Also his work "Walking Faster" was recorded by the European Brass Ensemble in the production Diversity under GENUIN Classics Label conducted by Thomas Clamor, this same year the Banda Municipal de València performed his work "Rhapsody for Talents" in the Palau de la Música de València in Spain at the closing ceremony of the International Music Band Contest "Ciutat de València" 2018.

 In February 2019 his work "Euphantasy" for Euphonium and Band was released and recorded by the French soloist Bastien Baumet and the Portugal Air force Band in the production "Radiance".

-In May 2019, his "Sonatina" for Tuba was premiered by Carol Jantsch in the International Tuba and Euphonium Association 2019, and his concert for violin and string orchestra “Concierto Sureño” was premiered in Portland by Venezuelan violinist Inés Voglar Belgique and the string ensemble of Portland Youth Philharmonic conducted by David Hattner.
+In May 2019, his "Sonatina" for Tuba was premiered by Carol Jantsch in the International Tuba and Euphonium Association 2019, and his concert for violin and string orchestra "Concierto Sureño" was premiered in Portland by Venezuelan violinist Inés Voglar Belgique and the string ensemble of Portland Youth Philharmonic conducted by David Hattner.

 In September 2019 Giancarlo became the conductor of the Reed College orchestra being the first Latin American conductor to obtain this position.

 Currently his works continue to be performed all over the world by groups such as l’Orchestre Symphonique d’Orléans in France, the Peter Mayr Pfeffersberg Band in Austria, the Faculty of Brass and Percussion Ensemble of Interlochen Center for the Arts in Michigan, Le Grand Ensemble de Cuivres et Percussions du Conservatoire in France, the Royal Academy of Music Symphonic Brass in London, Giovanile Sinfonica Band Trentino in Italy, Boston Conservatory Brass Ensemble, among others.

 Giancarlo Castro D'Addona's publisher is Editions BIM (Switzerland).
-SUISA, an association representing authors based in Zúrich, Switzerland, safeguards his creators rights.
+SUISA, an association representing authors based in Zurich, Switzerland, safeguards his creators rights.
 Castro is also an artist for STOMVI, a manufacturer of brass instruments.